 - Membership Fees Membership fees for any member are subject to a limit of £1,612 per year (£31 a week) even if discounted rates are offered to others.
 If the costs associated with being a member are greater than £520 per year (£10 a week), the CASC must make allowance for people on low incomes to be able to become members and participate fully for £520 or less. - Social Membership At least 50% of members must be participating members (either by playing or helping with organisation) of the CASC.
 This remains from the previous rules.
-A participating member must participate at least 12 times in a 12 month period (although seasonal sports can opt for a shorter season exemption). - Payment of Players Clubs will now be able to pay players subject to a maximum aggregate limit of £10,000 a year per club across all players.
-Clubs will also be able to pay reasonable travel and subsistence expenses to players where they are participating in away games and club tours (conditions apply).
+A participating member must participate at least 12 times in a 12 month period (although seasonal sports can opt for a shorter season exemption). - Payment of Players Clubs can pay players subject to a maximum aggregate limit of £10,000 a year per Club across all players.
+Clubs will also be able to pay reasonable travel and subsistence expenses to players where they are participating in away games and Club

-- Trading Income While there is no limit on the amount of income CASCs may generate from members, there will be a new limit of £100,000 on income they can generate from trading with non-members.
-Clubs generating higher levels of income will need to consider setting up a trading subsidiary. - Corporate Gift Aid Gift Aid for corporate donations was introduced with effect from April 2014 so the trading subsidiary can generate additional income for the CASC by passing its profits up to the CASC tax efficiently as a corporate Gift Aid donation. - Fundraising Income The exemption threshold from tax for annual trading income increases from £30,000 to £50,000. - Rental Income The annual rental income exemption threshold increases from £20,000 to £30,000.
+- tours (conditions apply). - Trading Income While there is no limit on the amount of income CASCs may generate from members, there is a limit of £100,000 on income they can generate from trading with non-members.
+Clubs generating higher levels of income will need to consider setting up a trading subsidiary. - Corporate Gift Aid Gift Aid for corporate donations was introduced with effect from April 2014 so a trading subsidiary can generate additional income for the CASC by passing its profits up to the CASC tax efficiently as a corporate Gift Aid donation. - Fundraising Income The exemption threshold from tax for annual trading income is £50,000. - Rental Income The annual rental income exemption threshold is £30,000.

-4.2 Charitable Status
+4.2 CHARITABLE STATUS

-4.2.1 Can my club become a charity?
+4.2.1 CAN MY CLUB BECOME A CHARITY?